21 Ways To Take Action & Celebrate World Mental Health Day

 Attend an event in support of World Mental Health Day.

-Events are being held around the world and the World Federation For Mental Health is compiling them on its website
+Events are being held around the world to connect with others through mental health.
+And the World Federation For Mental Health is compiling them on its website

 Get certified in mental health first aid.